 William R. Davis

-In 1987, Davis made history with the first one-man show at the prestigious Maritime Gallery at Mystic Seaport in Mystic, Connecticut.
+In 1987, Bill made history with the first One-Man Show ever held at the Maritime Gallery at Mystic Seaport Museum in Mystic, Connecticut.
 All twenty of the works featured in that show were sold at the opening reception.
-In 1990 he received the Maritime Gallery Award of Excellence and his painting entitled Calm Day off Latimer’s Reef appeared on the cover of Mystic’s The Art of the Sea Calendar in 1993.
-Three of his paintings were also used in Shipwrecks Around Boston by noted Cape Cod author, William P. Quinn.
+In 1993, “Calm Day off Latimer’s Reef” appeared on the cover of the Gallery’s calendar, The Art of the Sea.
+Three of his paintings were also used in Shipwrecks around Boston by noted Cape Cod author, William P. Quinn.
 Rockport Publishers has included Boston Harbor at Sunset in a new book entitled, A Gallery of Marine Art.
 He has also been included in the latest edition of E.H.H.
 Archibald’s authoritative volume on Marine Art from the Flemish Masters to the Present.
 In the September 1992 issue of Soundings, former Maritime Gallery Director, J. Russell Jinishian, described Davis by saying “His work evokes the gentility and natural beauty of the 19th century, a time we look back on with some nostalgia as it was a time less complicated and more civilized”.
 In April 2001, his work was illustrated on the cover of American Artist Magazine along with an in depth article about his work.
 Cape Cod Life Collector’s Edition named Davis as one of the Top 400 most influential, famous, and intriguing people on Cape Cod.
 Additionally, he was an invited panelist at the National Conference on Representational Painting, sponsored by American Artist Magazine and held in the summer of 2004.